maniospas/pygrank/docs/userguide/basics.md

 | `None`                                                    | Interpreted as a signal of ones.                                                                                                                                                                   | `None`                   |

-Internally, signal
-values are converted to second of the above formats for fast computations.
-These values can be accessed through the `signal.np` attribute.
+Internally, signals are converted to the second of the above formats to enable fast data transfer and computations.
+This format's raw data can be accessed through the `signal.np` attribute.
-For example, by default the running backend will be `"numpy"`, in which case the internal representation will be numpy array.
+For example, while the active backend is `"numpy"` (this is the default if no backend is specified), internal representations will be numpy arrays.
-Different data types may be held, depending on the *current* backend, whereas switching backends after a signal is defined or computed will convert representations to the new backend's preferred format if needed.
+Different data types may be retrieved, depending on the *current* backend.
+That is, switching backends after a signal is defined or computed will convert representations to the new backend's preferred format, if needed.

-Arithmetic operations defined by the running backend are also directly applicable to signals by implying the `np` attribute, as shown below.
+Arithmetic operations defined by the active backend are also directly applicable to signals by implying the `np` attribute, as shown below.
 All operations involving signals should occur on the same graph and the library will create an error message if this sanity